Our aim is to reveal the mechanisms of brain plasticity and learning in various perceptual and cognitive domains

-We have recently shown that playing first person point of view action video games affects several aspects of perception, attention, and cognition.
-The skills found to be enhanced by action video game training, so far, include low-level vision (enhanced contrast sensitivity function), various aspects of attention (ability to monitor several objects at once, to search through a cluttered scene, to detect an event of interest in fast-forwarding video), more cognitive tasks (multi-tasking, task-switching) and, finally, a general speeding during decision making.
-This work illustrates how skilled performance in a variety of processing domains can be enhanced by a single training regimen.
-Practical implications of this finding, such as vocational training (e.g., for laparoscopic surgeons) or clinical rehabilitation (e.g. amblyopia) are of high social relevance.
+We have shown that playing first person action video games affects several aspects of perception, attention, and cognition.
+The skills found to be enhanced by action video game training, include low-level vision (enhanced contrast sensitivity function), various aspects of attention (ability to monitor several objects at once, to search through a cluttered scene, to detect an event of interest in fast-forwarding video), more cognitive tasks (multi-tasking, task-switching) and, finally, a general speeding during decision making.
+These findings illustrate how skilled performance in a variety of processing domains can be enhanced by a single training regimen.
+Practical implications of this finding, such as vocational training (e.g., for enhancing vision) or clinical rehabilitation (e.g. amblyopia) are of high social relevance.

-Importantly, not all video games have these effects; for the skills studies so far, action games lead to greater benefits than other entertainment games.
+Importantly, not all video games have these effects; for the skills studied so far, action games lead to greater benefits than other entertainment games.
 By studying the impact of various types of videogames on brain function, we aim to determine which aspects of performance can be altered by experience and to characterize the factors in a training regimen that favor the transfer of learning.
-Behavioral investigations are combined with brain imaging techniques to allow a more direct characterization of the brain systems that are modified by video game playing.

 Our team consists of interdisciplinary scientists with backgrounds in biology, neuroscience, psychology, medicine, physics, statistics and computer science.